Trusted WordPress tutorials, when you need them most.

 How to Reset Passwords for All Users in WordPress

-In this article, we will show you how to easily reset passwords for all the users in WordPress and automatically notify them about their new passwords via email.
+In this guide, we will show you how to easily reset passwords for all users in WordPress and automatically notify them via email.

 Reset passwords for all users in WordPress